 What Do Flamingos and Pineapples Mean at Campgrounds?

 Since we’ve been full-time RVing, we’ve camped at hundreds of campgrounds and RV parks all across the United States.

 Once we’d get our motorhome set up, we’d step out for a stroll to stretch our legs and check out the campground’s facilities.
 We also like to nose around to see what’s new (and old) in RVs.

 But, we’ve been noticing something considerably odd at some campsites.
 I’m talking about pineapples on picnic tables, funky garden flags, pineapple yard art and camping lights, etc. And there’s seemingly a lot of them but it’s not exactly the fact that they have them but how they are being displayed.

-PRO TIP: Check out these amazing Campsite to Glampsite: 20 Campsite Decorating Ideas
+✰ READ MORE ✰ Check out How to Turn Your Campsite into Glampsite: 20 Campsite Decorating Ideas

 What does the pineapple mean?

 Dating back to early Christian art of the 1500s and 1600s, the pineapple symbolized prosperity and eternal life.